 ‘Design Thinking’ is something of a buzz phrase at the moment, at least in my social and professional circles.
-Had I paid more attention to the course title, I may well have decided against enrolling, on the basis that I’m a contrary bugger and don’t want to be seen doing something that’s in vogue.
+Had I paid more attention to the course title, I may well have decided against enrolling, on the basis that I’m a contrary bugger and don’t want to be seen doing something that’s in vogue. ((The same kind of childish thinking that used to make me dislike some bands as soon as they started selling more than a few records.
+Now I hate bands who go mainstream on the more rational basis that they’re only selling more records because they started writing formulaic bland anthemic crap.
+Coldplay, Snow Patrol, Athlete, I’m looking at you hiding behind your admittedly impressive piles of cash.))
 Fortunately, I made my decision to sign up from reading the course description.
 It’s something I’m interested in just out of personal interest but it also happens to be useful to me professionally, as well.

 Now, last year I took two courses at what was supposed to be equivalent to first year degree level (it felt more like GCSE), following advice from the local OU support centre.
 Given that these courses were supposed to be about current uses of technology, I was appalled that I was sent a huge number of printed text books (most of which got sent to the recycling centre unopened).
 To be fair, PDFs were provided online but for some reason, when corrections to course material needed to be made, they sent an email out about it, and didn’t update the PDFs to reflect the correction.
 Absolute madness.
 The walled garden software (email, forums, IM) used by the OU was also terribly designed, as was the browser version of it.
 All in all, the impression given was ‘do as we say, not as we do’.